Bayern edge Real Madrid 4-3 in classic to reach Champions League semifinals

 In a pulsating first half, Real took the lead three times, with Arda Guler pouncing on a terrible mistake by Bayern keeper Manuel Neuer in the first minute before whipping a free kick into the top corner in the 29th after Bayern had levelled through an Aleksandar Pavlovic header.

-Harry Kane put the hosts, 2-1 winners in the first leg in Spain, level with his 12th goal in the competition this season before the visitors hit the woodwork through Vinicius Jr., who delivered a perfect assist in the 42nd minute for Kylian Mbappe to make it 3-2.
+Harry Kane put the hosts, 2-1 winners in the first leg in Spain, level with his 12th goal in the competition this season before the visitors hit the woodwork through Vinicius Jr, who delivered a perfect assist in the 42nd minute for Kylian Mbappe to make it 3-2.

-Real were reduced to 10 men in the 86th minute after substitute Eduardo Camavinga earned his second booking and Bayern took full advantage.
+Real were reduced to 10 men in the 86th minute after substitute Eduardo Camavinga earned his second booking, and Bayern took full advantage.

-The game ended in acrimony with Madrid’s players furious that referee Slavko Vincic sent off Eduardo Camavinga with a second yellow card for an innocuous looking foul on Kane after being urged to do so by the Bayern players in the 86th minute.
+The game ended in acrimony with Madrid’s players furious that referee Slavko Vincic sent off Eduardo Camavinga with a second yellow card for an innocuous-looking foul on Kane after being urged to do so by the Bayern players in the 86th minute.

-Tempers boiled over after the final whistle with Guler picking up a straight red for confronting the referee.
+Tempers boiled over after the final whistle, with Guler picking up a straight red for confronting the referee.

 Madrid manager Alvaro Arbeloa said his team was “really upset and really angry” over the red card.